dyc3/senior-design/introduction.typ

 === Chris Roddy

-I'm Chris, a 4/4 Software Engineering major and minoring in computer science.
-I'm interested in all areas of development and outside of programming, I really enjoy cooking.
+I'm Chris, a 4/4 Software Engineering major minoring in Computer Science, and staying for an accelerated master's in Systems Engineering.
+I'm interested in all areas of development and entrepreneurship.
+In my free time, I love weightlifting, cooking, and chess!

 === Victor Giraldo

-I'm Victor, a 4/4 Software Engineering major also minoring in computer science.
-I find all aspects of programming interest.
+I'm Victor, a 4/4 Software Engineering major also minoring in Computer Science.
+I find all aspects of programming interesting.
 I also like to rock climb.